Manu-shukla/StainGame/README.md

-This is JavaScript and jQuery where we can click on any button we want and make our own tone, with some amazing colourful and fading circles.
-Here, i have used JavaScript animations and some eventListeners to make it more amazing.
+This is JavaScript and jQuery where we can play with colours.
+If you are developer there is a common problem which you face in day to day developement life and that is remembering the correct RGB colours to make our application look beautiful.
+So, through this game you may nourish your skills and also you can be a master in RGB colours, which will help your work in developement easy.